mbheinen/bpa-ipf-tsp/README.md

 (2) to create a new .COR plot file from scratch using the IPF GUI.
 Procedure
 1) Modify Existing Budget Case .COR File:
-Run the IPF GUI and click the appropriate "select" and "apply", and "load selections" 06/03/01
-14
-buttons to load the base case file (*.BSE) already containing the added Generation and associated system improvements and the Budget Case coordinate file (*.COR) for the part of the system you are going to show.
+Run the IPF GUI and click the appropriate "select" and "apply", and "load selections" buttons to load the base case file (\*.BSE) already containing the added Generation and associated system improvements and the Budget Case coordinate file (\*.COR) for the part of the system you are going to show.
 Then click the  "load selections" buttons to load them both.
-Then “File, Save-As” to save the .COR file with a name of your choice in your user directory.
+Then "File, Save-As" to save the .COR file with a name of your choice in your user directory.
-After that, activate the “Explode” function by clicking the 2nd Button in the 2nd Column, and click on the busses with the new generation and facilities you have added to the system model in the .BSE file.
-Then, activate the “Symbol Move” function by clicking the 5th Button in the 2nd Column, and use the mouse to rearrange the symbols on the diagram representing the new generation and facilities.
+After that, activate the "Explode" function by clicking the 2nd Button in the 2nd Column, and click on the busses with the new generation and facilities you have added to the system model in the .BSE file.
+Then, activate the "Symbol Move" function by clicking the 5th Button in the 2nd Column, and use the mouse to rearrange the symbols on the diagram representing the new generation and facilities.
-When you are done, use “File, Save-As” to save your new .COR file.
+When you are done, use "File, Save-As" to save your new .COR file.
-Click  “Select” for Base Case File directory list Click the .BSE file you want to use Click “Apply” Click  “Select” for Coordinate File directory list Click the .COR file you want to use Click “Apply” Click “Load Selections” After the .BSE and .COR files are loaded, click “View, Solution Data On” Click “File, Save-As”.
+Click "Select" for Base Case File directory list Click the .BSE file you want to use Click "Apply" Click "Select" for Coordinate File directory list Click the .COR file you want to use Click "Apply" Click "Load Selections" After the .BSE and .COR files are loaded, click Â“View, Solution Data On" Click "File, Save-As".
-For “Coordinate”, click “Select” and enter your new name for this coordinate file.
-Click “OK” , then click “Save” to save the .COR file; then click “Close”.
+For "Coordinate", click "Select" and enter your new name for this coordinate file.
+Click "OK" , then click "Save" to save the .COR file; then click "Close".
 2) Create New .COR File from scratch:
-Run the IPF GUI and click the appropriate "select" and "apply", and "load selections" buttons to load the base case file (*.BSE) already containing the added Generation and associated system improvements and the Blank Template coordinate file (L85X11.COR or P85X11.COR) to show the part of the system you are going to show.
+Run the IPF GUI and click the appropriate "select" and "apply", and "load selections" buttons to load the base case file (\*.BSE) already containing the added Generation and associated system improvements and the Blank Template coordinate file (L85X11.COR or P85X11.COR) to show the part of the system you are going to show.
 Then click the "load selections" buttons to load them both.
-Then “File, Save-As” to save the .COR file with a name of your choice in your user directory.
+Then "File, Save-As" to save the .COR file with a name of your choice in your user directory.
-Activate the “Bus Input Data” function by clicking the 6th Button in the 1st Column.
+Activate the "Bus Input Data" function by clicking the 6th Button in the 1st Column.
 The cursor will change from an arrow to an open square.
-Close the “Bus Input Data” window.
+Close the "Bus Input Data" window.
-Click “Edit, Alpha List”  to bring up a list of all the busses in the .BSE case.
+Click "Edit, Alpha List"  to bring up a list of all the busses in the .BSE case.
 Now select the bus you will use to start the diagram.
-Click in the “Search Bus Name kV” window and with “CapsLock” on, type in the 1st letter of the bus name, then the 2nd, etc. until the bus name appears in the list.
-Select the desired bus and click “Close”.
+Click in the "Search Bus Name kV" window and with Â“CapsLockÂ” on, type in the 1st letter of the bus name, then the 2nd, etc. until the bus name appears in the list.
+Select the desired bus and click Â“CloseÂ”.
 Then, with the mouse, locate the 1st bus at the appropriate location on the blank diagram, and click to place it there.
-After that, activate the “Explode” function by clicking the 2nd Button in the 2nd Column, and click on the busses with the new generation and facilities you have added to the system model in the .BSE file.
-Then, activate the “Symbol Move” function by clicking the 5th Button in the 2nd Column, and use the mouse to rearrange the symbols on the diagram representing the new generation and facilities.
+After that, activate the "Explode" function by clicking the 2nd Button in the 2nd Column, and click on the busses with the new generation and facilities you have added to the system model in the .BSE file.
+Then, activate the "Symbol Move" function by clicking the 5th Button in the 2nd Column, and use the mouse to rearrange the symbols on the diagram representing the new generation and facilities.
-When you are done, use “File, Save-As” to save your new .COR file.
+When you are done, use "File, Save-As" to save your new .COR file.
-06/03/01
-15
-Click  “Select” for Base Case File directory list Click the .BSE file you want to use Click “Apply” Click  “Select” for Coordinate File directory list Click the .COR file you want to use Click “Apply” Click “Load Selections” After the .BSE and .COR files are loaded, click “View, Solution Data On” Click “File, Save-As”.
-For “Coordinate”, click “Select” and enter your new name for this coordinate file.
-Click “OK” , then click “Save” to save the .COR file; then click “Close”.
+Click "Select" for Base Case File directory list Click the .BSE file you want to use Click "Apply" Click "Select" for Coordinate File directory list Click the .COR file you want to use Click "Apply" Click "File, Save-As".
+For "Coordinate", click "Select" and enter your new name for this coordinate file.
+Click "OK", then click "Save" to save the .COR file; then click "Close".
 K.  PROPER USE OF "VIEW REPORTS" with the GUI
 When you use the GUI to view output reports for "Over-Loaded Line Report" or "Overvoltage/Undervoltage", etc. you must first Set the "Limits" values, after you select "View, Report".
 You must set both values first, so they are usable with any of the reports you request after that.
 If you do not, it will not work correctly.
 For Example: Limits:  Set % Line Load = 95     Set PU Volt Relax = 0.05
 This will give you report results showing Line or Transformer Loading more than 95%, and it will give you report results for voltages above 105% and below 95%.

-L.  IPF UPGRADE GUIDE -- EXAMPLE Upgrade to version IPF-3.17.16b with the 1-Feb-2001 Update Ver.
-2.01 6/3/2001 UPGRADE EXISTING IPF 3.27 PROGRAM INSTALLATION WITH NEW SOURCE CODE PACKAGE:
+## IPF UPGRADE GUIDE -- EXAMPLE Upgrade to version IPF-3.17.16b with the 1-Feb-2001 Update Ver.
+2.01 6/3/2001
+UPGRADE EXISTING IPF 3.27 PROGRAM INSTALLATION WITH NEW SOURCE CODE PACKAGE:
 1. Boot up system and login as "root"; type "startx" to start the Gnome Desktop GUI.
-2. Type "cd /shr" and then remove the existing /ipf-3.27 subdirectory and its contents by typing, "rm -fR ./ipf-3.27”.
+2. Type "cd /shr" and then remove the existing /ipf-3.27 subdirectory and its contents by typing, "rm -fR ./ipf-3.27Â”.
 3. Insert the CDROM with the newer version of IPF.
-It should mount automatically 06/03/01
+It should mount automatically
-16
 4. Use the graphical file manager to copy the file "ipf-3.27.16bSRC.tar.gz" to the /shr directory, unzip and untar it, as described below.
-Use “cd” to go to /shr/ipf-3.27.
-There will be a copy of the most recent program update file, such as “1-Feb-2001.tar”.
+Use Â“cdÂ” to go to /shr/ipf-3.27.
+There will be a copy of the most recent program update file, such as Â“1-Feb-2001.tarÂ”.
-5. Use the graphical file manager or the command line copy command to copy the file "1-Feb2001.tar" to the /ipfupdates directory.  “cp ./1-Feb-2001.tar  /ipfupdates”.
+5. Use the graphical file manager or the command line copy command to copy the file "1-Feb2001.tar" to the /ipfupdates directory.  Â“cp ./1-Feb-2001.tar  /ipfupdatesÂ”.
 6. Close the graphical file manager, and in a terminal window, type "umount /dev/cdrom" in order to unmount the CD so you can remove it.
 7. Type "cd /shr" to go to the IPF directory.
 8. Type "gunzip ipf-3.27.16b.tar.gz" to unzip the file;
 9. Type "tar -xvf ipf-3.27.16b.tar" to untar the file and its contents;
 10.Type "cd /ipfupdates" and type "tar -xvf 1-Feb-2001.tar" to untar the update.
-11.Type "cd 1-Feb-2001" to go into the /1-Feb-2001 subdirectory, and type "make" to recompile the IPF program with the latest update, and install the new executables in their correct location “/bin”.    "make" will do it all for you.
+11.Type "cd 1-Feb-2001" to go into the /1-Feb-2001 subdirectory, and type "make" to recompile the IPF program with the latest update, and install the new executables in their correct location Â“/binÂ”.    "make" will do it all for you.
 M:  UPGRADE IPF HOW-TO's AND MOTIF USER INTERFACE MENU:
 The collection of "pop-up how-to's", are not all completed or revised, but the latest version is included on the CD.
 They are part of a file called:     "ipf-disksH.tar.gz".
 To update your system to the latest version, follow these steps:
 1. Boot up system and login as "root"; type "startx" to start the Gnome Desktop GUI.
 2. Type "cd /" to put yourself at the top of the directory tree.
 Backup/save the existing /ipf-disks subdirectory by typing: "mv ./ipf-disks  ipf-disks-old"
-OR  if you do not have anything there you want to keep, remove the existing /ipf-disks subdirectory  and its contents by typing, 06/03/01
+OR  if you do not have anything there you want to keep, remove the existing /ipf-disks subdirectory  and its contents by typing, "rm -fR ./ipf-disks"
-17
-"rm -fR ./ipf-disks"
 3. Insert the CDROM with the newer version of /ipf-disks (included on the CD as the file: "ipf-disksH.tar.gz".
 The CD should mount automatically.
 4. Use the graphical file manager to copy the file "ipf-disksH.tar.gz" to the / directory.